Communities

 And off-topic: Happy to see you over here, AdminBee!

-AdminBee‭ wrote 10 months ago
+AdminBee‭ wrote over 1 year ago

 @Quasimodo Funny, I had never noticed that GNU sed implements something like \+.
 Now that you notified me (thank you, btw), I looked up the documentation and - of course it's written there.
 I should include a notice on that in the answer.
 And nice to see you (and many others, as I found out), too!

-matthewsnyder‭ wrote 10 months ago
+matthewsnyder‭ wrote over 1 year ago

 Quasímodo‭ You are right that part of the question stems from a confusion over what's due to missing shell escapes, what's due to missing regex escapes, and what's because of whatever flavor of regex is being used for the sed invocation.
 Naturally, an answer should address this point as well.